Rutaceae: A Citrus Symphony

 Genera of the Rutaceae Family

-The Rutaceae family encompasses a vast array of genera, each with its own unique characteristics and contributions.
-Some of the most notable genera include:
+The Rutaceae family encompasses a vast array of genera, each with its own unique characteristics and contributions:

 - Acmadenia Bartl. & H.L.Wendl.